Dodge Charger Insurance Rates

 High Risk $3,528

-Living in a larger city has a significant impact on auto insurance rates.
-Areas with sparse population are statistically proven to have lower incidents of accident claims than larger metro areas.
-The graphic below illustrates how rural and urban location affects auto insurance rates.
+Your location has a large influence on insurance rates.
+Areas with sparse population are shown to have lower incidents of collision claims than larger metro areas.

 Rural Areas $1,226